liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

+== Screenshots ==

+1. A map with a pin and popup
+2. A view on the list of events
+3. Part of the admin menu
+4. Recurrence editing of an event

 == Changelog ==
 = 3.0.35  (2026/01/08) =
 * Better copy/paste for word when jodit is the html editor